Accessing Oracle Database XE by using the Easysoft Oracle ODBC driver

 At this point you now know that your database is set up correctly and you can retrieve data from it.

-Installing the Easysoft ODBC-Oracle Driver
+Installing the Easysoft Oracle ODBC driver

-Download the Easysoft ODBC-Oracle Driver
+Download the Easysoft Oracle ODBC driver

-Change into the directory and as the root user, run the install.
+As the root user, run the install:

 # ./install

-After you have accepted the License Agreement, accept the defaults throughout the install.
+After you have accepted the license agreement, accept the defaults throughout the install.

-on the information entered at the following prompt.
+The following section creates an Oracle data source based on the information entered at the following prompt.

 The created data source will be called 'ORACLE';.